techidaily/site-fox-hovers/source/_posts/new-in-2024-experts-choice-top-16-no-cost-viewers.md

 ### 3 PotPlayer

-[PotPlayer](https://daumpotplayer.com/download/)is available for free to all Windows users and offers pretty good features.
+[PotPlayer](https://daumpotplayer.com/download/) is available for free to all Windows users and offers pretty good features.
 You need not add external codecs to this player as it can automatically support all media files and update codecs as needed.

 ![potplayer](https://images.wondershare.com/filmora/article-images/potplayer.jpg)